iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - Disconnect during a measurement (Bluetooth drops before the reading completes)
   - Device sends an unreadable or incomplete reading (corrupted / missing values)
   - Required permissions are not granted (Bluetooth / location / notifications, depending on the feature)
-  - No internet connection when saving (the app stores locally first, then uploads/syncs when connectivity returns)
+  - No internet connection when saving:
+    - the measurement is saved locally on the phone first
+    - when internet returns, it syncs automatically to the user’s account so it appears on other signed-in devices (iOS + Android)
   - Phone OS limitations that can interrupt the flow (e.g., battery saver or OS stops background activity, so the app may pause syncing until the user opens it again)
 - **Regression scope definition**
   - “What must be re-tested every release” for device flows, graphs, and provenance rules